saeyslab/ViVAE/README.md

 # ViVAE

-*[David Novak](https://github.com/davnovak), Cyril de Bodt, Pierre Lambert, John A. Lee, Sofie Van Gassen, Yvan Saeys*

 ViVAE is a toolkit for single-cell data denoising and dimensionality reduction.

-**It is published together with [ViScore](https://github.com/saeyslab/ViScore), a collection of tools for evaluation of dimensionality reduction.**
+It is published together with **[ViScore](https://github.com/saeyslab/ViScore)**, a collection of tools for evaluation of dimensionality reduction.
 Our [pre-print](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v2) uses an [older version](https://github.com/saeyslab/ViVAE_old) of ViVAE.
 We are heavily re-working the pre-print right now!

+## Why use ViVAE

+* ViVAE strikes a favourable balance between local and global structure preservation.
+    * This is especially good for data with trajectories, outlier populations or suspected batch effects.
+* ViVAE implements encoder indicatrices: a tool to measure local distortions of latent space.
+* ViVAE integrates with [FlowSOM](https://github.com/saeyslab/FlowSOM_Python) for visualisation.
+* ViVAE is a parametric model, enabling transfer learning and embedding of new points.

 ## Installation

 ViVAE is a Python package based on PyTorch.
-We recommend creating a new Anaconda environment for ViVAE.
+We recommend creating a new Anaconda environment for it.

 On Linux or macOS, use the command line for installation.
 On Windows, use Anaconda Prompt.